 Pairing:Pairs well with a wide range of foods such as beef, poultry, or even tomato sauce pastas.

 SECOND-USE FRENCH OAK AGING

 THIRD-USE FRENCH OAK AGING

 STAINLESS STEEL AGING FOR SIX MONTH

-Tasting Notes: Intense dark violet color, with a surprising brightness.
-Aromas of red fruit and cherries, combined with subtle notes of violet and subtle flowers, marking the varietal presence.
-The berry flavors pop on the palate as the wine has both good depth and very lively acidity that leads to an incredibly long finish.
-A great example of what a Mendoza Malbec should be.
+Tasting Notes: Intense dark, yet bright, red color.
+Aromas of red fruit and cherries combine with subtle notes of violet and flowers to mark this varietal’s presence.
+The berry flavors pop on the palate as the wine’s depth and lively acidity leads to an extended finish.
+A fantastic example of what a Mendoza Malbec should be!

 Pairing: Compliments medium-strong cheese, venison, wild game, steak, pork, quail, and lamb.
-Can also be paired with white meat or pasta Bolognese.
+Can also be paired with poultry or pasta Bolognese.

 FIRST-USE FRENCH OAK AGING